"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 I shift in my seat.
 "I don't really like to talk about it, but...I guess, just this once, I could."

 "My father loved her.
 He loved her so very, very much, he couldn't live without her.
 I was little, but I knew what he would do.
-I begged for him to live for Thalia and me, but it didn't work.
+I begged for him to live for Thalia and me, for his own children who wouldn't have anyone else, but it didn't work.
 He just gave up and went on a rampage in the town square.
 He tore down part of the justice building, screaming 'Nerys!' the whole time.
+You know, I guess.
 Nerys was my mother's name."

 I have to pause and wipe my eyes.
 Some of the audience is weeping as well.
 Even Tanye isn't grinning anymore.